LandonWall/spatial_summarize_within/README.md

 ## Installation

-You can install Geo Summarizer using pip:
+You can install Spatial Summarize Within using pip:

 ```bash
 pip install spatial_summarize_within